BarnMTB/ZenDivider/README.md

 It's just a simple single-page HTML file that has a big textbox taking up the entire bottom-half of the page.
 You can rename the tab's title by typing into the textbox: Whatever you type into it will become the tab's title.

 Created with Zen Browser in mind.
 Great for browsers with vertical tabs.
+Not tested but should work with all major browser.

 Created as an makeshift solution while waiting for [Zen Browser](https://github.com/zen-browser/desktop) to [implement tab folders](https://github.com/zen-browser/desktop/pull/7359).
 It'll look a bit similar to a tab folder if those can't be collapsed & has no icons.